Nuitka/Nuitka-website/doc/doc/roadmap.rst

    of the documentation, much like User Manual and Developer Manual, that are being maintained inside Nuitka repo.

+   The standard Yaml files (if modified) should be checked at runtime of Nuitka, for that we need to add some kind of checksum to it to detect modification and issue a warning, if ``jsonschema`` is not available for modification.
+Vendoring it seems unnecessarily much, and it's in ``requirements-devel.txt`` anyway.

 ************************
  Onefile speed (public)
 ************************